codemeistre/shared/packages/typeorm-common/README.md

 ### NestJs

-As TypeORM ^0.3.0 do not support custom repositories, [here's a workaround](https://gist.github.com/anchan828/9e569f076e7bc18daf21c652f7c3d012) to continue using the same interface.
+As TypeORM ^0.3.0 do not support custom repositories via `@EntityRepository()`, [here's a workaround](https://gist.github.com/anchan828/9e569f076e7bc18daf21c652f7c3d012) to continue using the same API.
 This package is based on it.

 #### `@CustomRepository(Entity)`